MengRao/tcpshm/README.md

   * No C++ execptions
   * No C++ virtual functions
   * No dynamic memory allocation(except a few std::string)
-  * No writing to stdout or stderror
+  * No writing to stdout/stderror or log file
   * No use of mutex or atomic operations
   * Yes, it's lightweight, clean and efficient